This one year programme leads to a PGCE, recommendation for QTS and 60 credits at Master's level.

 You’ll engage with these debates and develop your own clear vision of Geography.
 This process is an essential element in your professional development and will help you to establish confidence and competence.

 By the end of the programme you’ll be confident, creative, and able to teach geography to 11-19 year olds.
 The programme will also prepare you for playing an active and innovative leadership role in a Geography department.

 What you will learn

-The focus of the middle stage of the course is on deepening your understanding of issues of learning including:
+The focus of the middle stage of the course is on deepening your understanding of issues of teaching and learning including:

 - meeting the needs of different learners